golang/proposal/design/draft-fuzzing.md

 [mutation engine](#fuzzing-engine-and-mutator) if fuzzing.
 The testing portion of the fuzz target is a function within an `f.Fuzz` invocation.
-This function runs like a standard unit test with `testing.T` for each input in the seed corpus.
+This function runs much like a standard unit test with `testing.T` for each input in the seed corpus.
 If the developer is fuzzing this target with the new `-fuzz` flag with `go test`, then a [generated corpus](#generated-corpus) will be managed by the fuzzing engine, and a mutator will generate new inputs to run against the